 Although hostels are great places to meet people while travelling alone, they don’t provide many opportunities to mix with locals.
 One way to gain a deeper appreciation and understanding of your destination is to stay with a local host.

 When I visited Lebanon in 2009, I stayed with Mirna, a local host.
 Through chats on the sofa of her beautifully restored apartment in downtown Beirut, I learnt more about her city, its history and Lebanese culture than I ever could have gleaned from a guidebook.
 I would not have traded that experience for a stay at The Four Seasons if you had paid me.

 Nowadays, Airbnb has a firm grip on the homestay market.
 Again, do your homework and review the description of the property and reviews of the host before committing.

 7. Meet people on public transport

 As solo travellers we all need to get from A to B and trains, buses and planes are great places to meet people.

 In 2009 I shared a compartment on a sleeper train from Bangkok to Chang Mai with a Russian ballerina with whom I performed a temple-hopping pas de deux on arrival.
 More recently, I shared a table for the on the Glacier Express with a delightful trio: a South Korean couple and a Swiss lady.
 The eight-hour journey flew by as we chatted and exchanged stories.

 However, you don’t necessarily need to seek physical locations to meet others.
 The virtual world is another place to meet fellow travellers and locals alike.

-8. Use social media to meet people
+8. Use social media to meet people while travelling alone

 Why not use solo travel into an opportunity to turn your virtual friends into real friends?
 Reach out to those that you follow on Instagram / Twitter / Facebook and who live in the destination that you are travelling to.
 Or if you spot someone else heading to the same place at the same time think about trying to hook up with them.